-Tool belts have specialized carrying pouches and straps that help secure each tool in its own space.
+Tool belts have specialized carrying pockets, pouches and straps that help secure every tool in its own space.
 This can prevent them from hitting each other and most importantly, ensure that they will not fall out.

-Buying a tool belt is not as simple visiting a store, taking one off the shelf and just paying for it.
+Buying the tool belts is not as simple visiting a store, taking one off the shelf and just paying for it.
 This is a purchase wherein you need to put in some thought on what you are buying.
-To help you get started on your shopping, here are a few of the key qualities that you need to know when buying a tool belt:
+To help you get started on your shopping, here are a few of the key qualities and belt buying guide that you need to know when buying a tool belt:

 Fit – Buying a tool belt should be approached in the same way as buying new clothes.
 In other words, you have to find out first whether it fits you perfectly.
-The tool belt should not be too loose that it just hangs limply to one side.
-It should not also be too tight that you cannot even breathe properly when using it.
+The tool belts should not be too loose that it just hangs limply to one side.
+The tool belt should not also be too tight that you cannot even breathe properly when using it.

 It is also advisable to check if you like the feel of the materials.
-Ensure that it does not dig into your skin.
+Ensure that the tool belt does not dig into your skin.
 The material also needs to breathe properly.
 You might need to pay a bit more for the belts made of nicer material but you will be sure that you will actually like using them.

-Durability – The tool belt that you buy should be tough as nails, literally and figuratively.
-You will be stashing nails, screws, and other sharp objects in the pockets, they need to be made of materials that are not easily ripped, slashed, or punctured.
+Durability – The tool belts that you buy should be tough as nail sets, literally and figuratively.
+You will be stashing nails, screws, and other sharp objects in the pockets, it needs to be made of materials that are not easily ripped, slashed, or punctured.
 Some of the materials that are deemed worthy by many professionals are leather and nylon.

-Weight – Ask yourself how much it weighs when empty.
+Weight – Ask yourself how much the tool belt weighs when empty.
 Ensure that the belt is not too heavy so you can actually put more tools in it.
-If the belt already feels heavy for you from the get-go, then you can’t put as many tools as you like in it without feeling encumbered.
+If the pockets already feel heavy for you from the get-go, then you can’t put as many tools as you like in it without feeling encumbered.

 The number of pockets/pouches – Bigger is not always better, in this sense, as the ideal number of storage pockets is completely subjective.
-If your profession or hobby requires the use of over a dozen pieces of tools then go for a tool belt with as many pockets as you need.
+If your profession or hobby requires the use of over a dozen pieces of tools then go for a tool belt with as many pockets as your needs.

 Getting one with too many pockets will only make it feel awkward and unbalanced to use.
 On the one hand, if you purchased a tool belt with a lesser number of pockets than what you need, then you can always get extension pockets.